 Which mineral types are easily absorbed in the horses system?
 Do horses need minerals?
 The simple and complete answer is yes, all God’s creatures need minerals, vitamins and trace minerals in order to sustain life and to prosper as a well being as opposed to a healthy being.
 Many people think that well and healthy are the same thing, they are not.

 Healthy is generally thought of as an absence of symptoms, no bleeding and the ability to breathe with ease.
-Healthy people die everyday given this definition.
-Reflect on your own life experiences and relationships.
+Healthy people and animals die everyday given this definition.
 Wellness on the other hand is the organism functioning at individual capacity.

 When horses are removed from their natural roaming nature they can begin to slowly decline and some quickly decline given the human stewardship they may be bound by.
 Horses left to their own desires may travel between 10-12 miles a day in order to graze on necessary plants to meet their dietary needs.